Nano for Kids > Girls Inc. Eureka!®

 Girls Inc. Eureka!®

-The Girls Inc. Eureka!® program at the College of Nanoscale Science and Engineering (CNSE), the first in the nation with a focus on nanotechnology, is part of the critical effort to encourage young women to pursue a growing number of educational and career opportunities in the field of nanotechnology.
-Nearly 60 girls participated in the second year of the CNSE-Girls Inc. Eureka!® program.
+The Girls Inc. Eureka!® program at SUNY Polytechnic Institute's Colleges of Nanoscale Science and Engineering (SUNY Poly CNSE), the first in the nation with a focus on nanotechnology, is part of the critical effort to encourage young women to pursue a growing number of educational and career opportunities in the field of nanotechnology.
+Nearly 80 girls participated in the third year of the SUNY Poly CNSE-Girls Inc. Eureka!® program.
 The program provides the young women – at no cost – a path to exciting careers and post-secondary education in nanoscience, nanoengineering and nanobioscience.

 Designed to engage underserved populations within the cities of Albany